Extreme Values of Permutation Statistics: Results for extremes of permutation statistics

 \section{Results for extremes of permutation statistics}

 Using the techniques discussed in the previous section, we can derive the extreme value behavior of triangular arrays on sequences of Coxeter groups.
+Let $(k_n)_{n \in \N}$ be a divergent sequence of natural numbers.
+We consider a triangular array where in the $n$-th row, we have $k_n$ i.i.d.~samples $X_{n1}, \ldots, X_{nk_n}$ with $X_{n1}$ being the number of inversions or descents on some finite Coxeter group of rank $n$.
+We suppose that the triangular array contains only samples of either $X_\inv$ or $X_\des,$ but not both.

 It is important to distinguish whether dihedral groups are involved or not.
-For the sake of brevity, we refer to finite irreducible Coxeter groups of $A$-, $B$- or $D$-type as the \textit{classical Weyl groups} as they are the Weyl groups of the classical groups.
+For simplicity, we refer to finite irreducible Coxeter groups of $A$-, $B$- or $D$-type as the \textit{classical Weyl groups} since they are the Weyl groups of the classical groups.